-Porsche 911 GT3 Maintenance Schedule – 996
+Porsche 911 GT3 996 Maintenance Schedule

-Recommended Time and Mileage Based Maintenance Service Intervals for Porsche 911 GT3 996
+Maintenance Service Intervals for Porsche 911 GT3 996

-Porsche 911 GT3 | 2004 – 2006 | 996
+Porsche 911 GT3 996 2004 – 2006

-At this stage, it’s very unlikely that your Porsche 911 GT3 996 fits neatly into one of the planned mileage maintenance intervals.
+The factory recommended maintenance schedule for the Porsche 911 GT3 996 is shown below.
+However, at this stage, it’s very unlikely that your Porsche 911 GT3 996 fits neatly into one of the planned mileage maintenance intervals.
 Many of these cars were tracked extensively and regular maintenance has been overtaken be track preparations.
-However, it’s is important to understand what maintenance items should be addressed at specific time intervals regardless of mileage or track time.
-Our recommendation is that maintenance on a Porsche 911 GT3 996 is now determined strictly by physical inspection and elapsed time.
+However, it’s important to understand what maintenance items should be addressed at specific time intervals regardless of mileage or track time.

 For this type of inspection based maintenance, you need the knowledge-based skills and recommendations of a shop with specific Porsche expertise.
 If you plan to use your GT3 predominately as a track car, we recommend you seek the advice and services of a GT specialist.

-Porsche 911 GT3 Maintenance Recommendations – 996
+Porsche 911 GT3 996 Scheduled Maintenance Recommendations

-Annual Maintenance or Every 12K miles:
+Annual Maintenance or Every 5K miles

 - Vehicle Inspection